joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 out of [Legos][7] or [balls tumbling down a pegboard][4].
 A wonderful cartoon from [XKCD][5] imagined an individual who finds himself in a vast desert filled with rocks.
-To allay his boredom, he manipulates the rocks on the desert to produce a computer and in so doing, simulates the entire universe, instant by instant.
+To allay his boredom, he manipulates the rocks on the desert to produce a computer, and in so doing, simulates the entire universe, instant by instant.

 Now, if consciousness were a consequence of pure computation, it would be